 We will show you how to install Node.js on Ubuntu using the default repositories and NodeSource.
 Lastly, you will learn how to install a specific Node.js version using NVM.

 Node.js is particularly helpful for handling data-intensive tasks and developing scalable network applications.
 Popular use cases include real-time chatting, data streaming, and server-side proxies.

 Although the latest version of Node.js is 18.9.0, we recommend using 16.17.0 as it is the long-term supported (LTS) release.
 Regardless, always check the Node.js download page for the latest version since it is updated rather frequently.

 Important!
 Before we proceed, ensure you have access to the server and non-root user account to execute the Linux sudo commands.
 Read our guide to learn more about how to access VPS via SSH.

-Install Node.js and NPM From Ubuntu Official Repository
+How to Install Node.js Using Apt and NPM From the Default Repositories

 sudo apt update

-After that, you can install Node.js by running the following command.
+- After the update is complete, install Node.js by entering the following command:

 sudo apt install npm